digital-archives/HISTGA1011/activities/fixity_bagger.md

 10. Click the "Open Existing Bag" button at the top of the Bagger screen.
 Select the bag folder you just created.
 11. Notice that in the Tag Files section, there are a few additional files listed that weren't there when you first created the bag: i.e. manifest-sha256.txt.
 12. Click the "Validate Bag" button.
 This will validate your bag against the bag profile you select (SANC-state).
 If you forgot to fill out a required field, at this point, Bagger would tell you.
 If your bag validates, you will get a message that it validated successfully.

+## Submit your result
+After completing the comparison, submit your activity report in Brightspace.
+In it, please answer the following questions:
+1. How does Bagger facilitate the creation and management of digital bags?
+2. Explain the significance of the SANC-state profile in creating digital bags.
+How does it compare to other profiles listed?
+3. What are some potential challenges or limitations encountered while using Bagger for bag creation? (refer to Ethan's blog posts, mentioned at the beginning of this activity document)